Emurasoft/emurasoft.github.io/en/dlg/replace_in_files/index.md

 recommended that you make backups before you replace in files.

-How to specify the carriage return (\\r) and the line feed (\\n) depends on this check box when you use a regular expression to specify a string to replace.
+How to specify the carriage return (\\r) and the line feed (\\n) depends on this checkbox when you use a regular expression to specify a string to replace.
 If checked, specify \\n without distinguishing the carriage return or the line feed.
 If not checked, the carriage return (\\r) and the line feed (\\n) must be distinguished when specified.

-## Save Backups check box
+## Save Backups checkbox

 If this box is checked, the backups of the original files will be created in a folder specified in the **Backup Folder** text box.
-If the **Look in Subfolders** check box is checked, the original folder tree will be conserved in the backup folder.
+If the **Look in Subfolders** checkbox is checked, the original folder tree will be conserved in the backup folder.

 ## (None) radio button